DDXPlus: A New Dataset For Automatic Medical Diagnosis: Subset data analysis

-The statistics of the evidences experienced by the synthesized patients belonging to the train, validation, and test subsets are depicted in Tables~\ref{tbl:DXATrainSynPatients},~\ref{tbl:DXAValSynPatients}, and~\ref{tbl:DXATestSynPatients} respectively.
-As illustrated, the evidences are uniformly distributed across the three subsets.
+The statistics of the evidences experienced by the synthesized patients belonging to the train, validation, and test subsets are presented in Tables~\ref{tbl:DXATrainSynPatients},~\ref{tbl:DXAValSynPatients}, and~\ref{tbl:DXATestSynPatients} respectively.
+As illustrated, the evidences are similarly distributed across the three subsets.

-\subsubsection{Pathology Statistics}
+\subsection{Pathology statistics}

-Figures~\ref{fig:pathoTrainStats}, ~\ref{fig:pathoValidStats}, and~\ref{fig:pathoTestStats} depict the histograms of the pathology experienced by the synthesized patients in the train, validation, and test subsets.
-As illustrated, the pathologies are evenly distributed across the three subsets.
+Figures~\ref{fig:pathoTrainStats}, ~\ref{fig:pathoValidStats}, and~\ref{fig:pathoTestStats} depict the histograms of the pathologies experienced by the synthesized patients in the train, validation, and test subsets.
+The pathologies are evenly distributed across the three subsets.

-\subsubsection{Socio-Demographic Statistics}
+\subsection{Socio-demographic statistics}

-We depicted in this section the statistics regarding the socio-demographic data of the synthesized patients from the train (cf. Figure~\ref{fig:demoTrainStats}), validation (cf. Figure~\ref{fig:demoValidateStats}), and test (cf. Figure~\ref{fig:demoTestStats}) subsets.
-In all the three figures, the sex distribution is shown in plot (a) while the age and the race distributions are respectively depicted in plot (b) and plot (c).
+The socio-demographic statistics of the synthesized patients from the train, validation and test subsets are respectively illustrated in Figures~\ref{fig:demoTrainStats}, \ref{fig:demoValidateStats}, and \ref{fig:demoTestStats}.

-\subsubsection{Differential Diagnosis Statistics}
+\subsection{Differential diagnosis statistics}

-The histograms regarding the length of the differential diagnosis from the train, validation, and test subsets ares respectively illustrated in Figures~\ref{fig:DiffLenTrainStats}, ~\ref{fig:DiffLenValidateStats}, and~\ref{fig:DiffLenTestStats}.
-Similarly, the histograms regarding the rank of the simulated pathology within the differential diagnosis from the train, validation, and test subsets ares respectively depicted in Figures~\ref{fig:DiffRankTrainStats}, ~\ref{fig:DiffRankValidateStats}, and~\ref{fig:DiffRankTestStats}.
+The histograms of the length of the differential diagnosis from the train, validation, and test subsets are respectively illustrated in Figures~\ref{fig:DiffLenRankTrainStats} (left), ~\ref{fig:DiffLenRankValidateStats} (left), and~\ref{fig:DiffLenRankTestStats} (left).
+Similarly, the histograms of the rank of the simulated pathology within the differential diagnosis from the train, validation, and test subsets are respectively depicted in Figures~\ref{fig:DiffLenRankTrainStats} (right), ~\ref{fig:DiffLenRankValidateStats} (right), and~\ref{fig:DiffLenRankTestStats} (right).